-In 2016, there was an estimated number of 148,700 jobs for Logistics Analyst in 2016 (in the United States).
+In 2016, there was an estimated number of 148,700 jobs in the United States for Logistics Analyst.
 New jobs are being produced at a rate of 6.9% which is above the national average.
 The Bureau of Labor Statistics predicts 10,300 new jobs for Logistics Analyst by 2026.
-The BLS estimates 15,600 yearly job openings in this field.
+There will be an estimated 15,600 positions for Logistics Analyst per year.

 The states with the most job growth for Logistics Analyst are Nevada, Utah, and Florida.
 Watch out if you plan on working in Washington, Alaska, or Maryland.
 These states have the worst job growth for this type of profession.

 Logistics Analysts make between $44,440 and $119,950 a year.

 Logistics Analysts who work in District of Columbia, Maryland, or Alabama, make the highest salaries.